 - buildings which are to be demolished;

-- listed buildings where complying with certain minimum energy efficiency requirements would unacceptably alter their character or appearance.
-In brief, some listed buildings will have to comply with MEES, while others will not;
+- listed buildings and buildings in a conservation area where complying with certain minimum energy efficiency requirements would unacceptably alter their character or appearance.
+In brief, some listed buildings and buildings in a conservation area will have to comply with MEES, while others will not;

 - buildings used as places of worship and for religious activities;